 Maybe it collided with your Ex's interests, or life simply got in the way, but doing these things again is a direct way to recover what was lost.

 Let me give you an example from my own life.

-I stopped playing cold turkey when my twins were born because I had no time at all, and everything was more important than the guitar.
+I stopped playing cold turkey when my twins were born because I had no spare time anymore, and everything was more important than the guitar.

 This was five years ago.